anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **CQRS separation in action** - different endpoints for different purposes

 <!--
-Now let's see how the Python ecosystem implements this architecture.
-Here's how we implement this with FastAPI.
-We define our endpoints to accept user data.
-We create commands using Pydantic models for validation.
-When a request comes in, we create a CreateUserCommand, get the appropriate handler from our infrastructure factory, and process the command.
-Notice we return immediately - we don't wait for the event to be processed.
-This gives us high availability and responsiveness.

-For queries, we have separate endpoints that read from optimized read models.
-This is CQRS in action - commands write to the event store, queries read from optimized read models.
-The same API, different responsibilities.
+Now that we understand the architecture, let's see how to implement it.
+The Python ecosystem provides everything we need to implement event sourcing with CQRS.
+FastAPI gives us the web framework, Pydantic handles data validation and serialization, and dependency injection manages our handlers.
+We don't need complex enterprise frameworks - familiar Python tools are more than capable.

+So how do we turn this architecture into working code?
+We leverage FastAPI's dependency injection system to automatically pick the proper handler for each endpoint.
+Our APIs are very simple - they use Pydantic models for both the request payloads and the internal commands/queries.
+When a request comes in, we create the appropriate command or query object using Pydantic, get the handler from our infrastructure factory through dependency injection, and simply call its handle method.

+The beauty is in the simplicity: commands and queries are just Pydantic models, handlers are injected automatically, and the endpoints focus purely on HTTP concerns.
+This gives us clean separation between the web layer and our domain logic.
 -->

 ---

-# Command Handlers: Business Logic
+# Command Handlers: Orchestration Logic

 ## How we structure command processing: